Trickiest questions

 Questions that hinge on a single visual cue you either know or you don’t — a coloured cane, a stud colour, a sign shape.
 Memorise the cue list and you trade a guess for a free mark.

 Vulnerable road users A pedestrian is waiting to cross the road.
-They are carrying a white cane with two red bands painted around it.
+They are carrying a white cane with a red band painted around it.

 What does the cane tell you about this pedestrian?